 As they share many of the same characteristics, martensitic steel grades are grouped together when manufacturers are specifying steel alloys.

 Most forms of martensitic steel do not react favorably to welding as they are typically brittle.
-When quenched and tempered, it is the brittleness of martensitic steel which increases its applications.
+When quenched and tempered, it is the brittleness of martensitic steel that increases its applications.

 The crystal-like molecular structure can be magnetic if there is iron present in the martensitic steel alloy.
 Many types of martensitic steel are magnetic.
 This can make metals easier to sort but it can make fabrication and welding processes more difficult.
 Martensitic steels are magnetic in both the hardened and annealed condition.